Member Achievement Pins

 - Applications must have the requested signatures before it will be considered by the review committee.
 The signatures confirm that the information on the application is true and honest.
 A 4-H Club Leader is not required to sign a member’s application if they cannot attest that the member’s listed participation and experiences are accurate and correct.

 - There are some cases where a pin application will state to complete the current year's record book, but does not outline what specific documents to include.
-In Post Rock District this means to include the 4-H Permanent Record and Personal Page.
-A Project Record is encouraged, but not required in these situations.
+In Post Rock District this means to include the 4-H Permanent Record.
+A Personal Page and Project Record is encouraged, but not required in these situations.

-- When a Project Record needs to be submitted, unless otherwise stated on the application, a Kansas 4-H Project Record for at least one (1) 4-H project enrolled in the current year must be completed.
+- When an application requires a project record to be completed and submitted, the official Kansas 4-H project record is to be used.
+When a Project Record needs to be submitted, unless otherwise stated on the application, a Kansas 4-H Project Record for at least one (1) 4-H project enrolled in the current year must be completed.